ThilinaRajapakse/simpletransformers/README.md

 Evaluates the model on eval_df.
 Saves results to output_dir.

 Args:
->eval_df: Pandas Dataframe (no header) of two columns, first column containing the text, and the second column containing the label.
+>eval_df: Pandas Dataframe containing at least two columns.
+If the Dataframe has a header, it should contain a 'text' and a 'labels' column.
+If no header is present, the Dataframe should contain at least two columns, with the first column containing the text, and the second column containing the label.
 The model will be evaluated on this Dataframe.

 >output_dir: The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.